 Crape Myrtles are well-known for bringing months of vibrant color to our gardens, and for being easy to grow and tolerant of heat and drought.
-But like any plant that flowers in summer and fall, in spring a crape myrtle is basically a green bush.
-At least it used to be, but since the introduction of the amazing Plum Magic Crape Myrtle, we don’t have to settle for that green bush in the spring months anymore.
-This terrific new plant has spring growth that is a rich, plum-purple, so now your crape myrtle bushes are colorful in spring too.
+But like any plant that flowers in summer and fall, in spring a Crape Myrtle is basically a green bush – or at least it used to be.
+Since the introduction of the amazing Plum Magic Crape Myrtle, we don’t have to settle for that green bush in the spring months anymore.
+This terrific new plant has spring growth that is a rich, plum-purple, so now your Crape Myrtle bushes are colorful in spring too.

 The flowers of the Plum Magic Crape Myrtle are vibrant fuchsia pink, and they are carried in many clusters, smothering the plant from early June well into September.
 Each cluster is 4 ½ inches long, and 3 inches wide at the base.
 Each cluster is packed with flowers, and as they fade they fall, leaving the clusters bright and free of dead flowers.
 As all the flowers finally fade, new flower cluster form.
 You can help keep your bush producing more and more flowers by removing the spend flower clusters once the last flowers fall, and before they begin to make seeds.
 Cut back to the first pair of full-sized leaves.
 Towards the end of the season, if you want to see seed pods in winter, stop trimming while there are still plenty of flower clusters in bloom.